 When to apply mulch

-Tilling was needed every spring, and some gardeners also tilled in the fall.
-Mulch is also needed every year.
+Tilling was needed every year, and mulch is also needed every year.
 When the garden matures, you might be able to skip a year to see how the soil is.
 A mulched garden soil should always be soft and easy to work with.

 Late autumn is the best time to apply mulch for most home gardens.
 That’s also the time when nature covers the soil.

 Winter often comes very suddenly in our short growing season, and snow covers the soil.
-We often do the mulching in early spring.
+We often mulch in early spring.

-I hope this helps you understand tilling and no-tilling the garden for better soil and enables you to have a productive garden with less work.
+I hope this helps you understand tilling and no-tilling the garden to improve soil health and enable a productive garden with less work.

 Here is some good information on no-till methods: Organic Gardening, Back to Eden, Gardening without work.